NEXT CONFERENCE: MAY 22-27, 2026

 We’re doing teaching conferences differently.

-Bring together faculty, graduate student instructors, undergraduate students, and other education professionals who are devoted to inspirational teaching and learning.
-Take everyone away from campus, from their phones, from offices, and from professional obligations.
-Surround them with forests, water, and wildlife.
-Offer them full days of workshop activities exploring teaching through highly interactive large and small group presentations, discussion groups, and hands-on experiential sessions.
-This is the recipe that the Conference on Inspiring College Teaching (CICT) uses to inspire education professionals to become better teachers in and out of the classroom.
+How?
+By bringing together faculty, graduate student instructors, undergraduate students, and other education professionals who are devoted to inspirational teaching and learning.
+By taking everyone away from campus, from their phones, from offices, and from professional obligations.
+By surrounding them with forests, water, and wildlife.
+By offering them full days of workshop activities exploring teaching through highly interactive large and small group presentations, discussion groups, and hands-on experiential sessions.

 CICT is five days of programming that inspires college educators to inspire learners.
 The support for teaching and learning at CICT comes from research, personal experience, and collaborative thinking.
 The camp setting is deliberately informal, with no paid presenters and no distinction by academic rank.
 Most activities occur in small groups, facilitating learning, building trust, and fostering networking.
 Participants are encouraged to spend time in nature during the conference, and there is time set aside for reflection on teaching and for professional rejuvenation.